fightforthefuture/bigsurveillance/README.md

 ## Developing locally

 * `npm install` to install packages,
-* `grunt` to run grunt (automatically minifies JS and LESS)
+* `grunt` to run grunt (automatically minifies JS and LESS on save)
 * Host the project at `bigsurveillance.dev` to get TypeKit to work

 ## Code structure

 **JavaScript:**

 * `js/main.js` contains the main page logic.
-It uses AJAX to getthe user's location from [fftf-geocoder](https://fftf-geocoder.herokuapp.com) and also the Political Scoreboard spreadsheet from Google Docs.
+It uses XHR to grab the user's location from [fftf-geocoder](https://fftf-geocoder.herokuapp.com) and also the Political Scoreboard spreadsheet from Google Docs.
 Once both of these are loaded, it spawns the Political Scoreboard Controller